 Editing is a creative process, and as such, it’s hard to give specific tips and advice on how to do it “right.”
 However, if you keep these three rules in mind, you’ll find that editing is much easier, and you’ll create much more engaging videos.

 If you’re new to video editing, don’t worry!
 It can be a difficult process for beginners, but it’s also something that gets easier with practice.
 Start with some short videos and videos that don’t require as much editing, such as voiceovers or screen recordings.
+Also, you could practice on videos downloaded from YouTube.

 Once you feel more comfortable, you can start working on more complicated videos.
 With the right tools and a bit of practice, you’ll soon be able to create engaging and entertaining videos while also valuable to your audience.